tubalisshious/tubalisshious/README.md

-- 👋 Hi, I’m @tubalisshious
+- 👋 Hi, I’m Tuba Naaz
 - 👀 I’m interested in coding and learning new things
-- 🌱 I’m currently learning C++ language
+- 🌱 I’m currently learning C, PYTHON, JAVA language
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me- my socials (insta @tubalisshious_)